Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 When teams struggle, it’s easy to mistake surface-level issues for actual problems.
 Ryan refused to do that.
 He pressed past the visible symptoms and drove toward root causes.

 An example of this is Ryan’s fixation on motive.
 While most ministries are concerned with ‘what they are doing’ and ‘how many people are involved’, Ryan was asking the deeper question of ‘why’.
-Ryan knew Jesus’ words for the Pharisees in Matthew 7:23, “depart from me, I never knew you”.
-The deeper issue (the real problem) is what mattered.
+Knowing long term commitment is always an issue of the heart, Ryan dug into the issue that really mattered.

 • What’s the real issue underneath this tension?